Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 ### Documentation

-A very good explanation if the IRB 460 robot is the article "17.
+A very good explanation of the IRB 460 robot is the article "17.
 Cristoiu and Nicolescu, New Approach For Forward Kinematics Modeling of Industrial Robots with Closed Kinematic Chain", which can be found as pdf.
 Firmware uses a simpler method for calculation than described in the document, assuming that the endpoint platform is parallel to the base.